Wojciech Muszyński: Views

 In 2016, Kukiz'15 nominated Muszyński to the Collegium of the Institute of National Remembrance; during his candidacy, he posted an image of Barack Obama hanging from a noose on social media alongside a racist video about immigrants.
 Disciplinary proceedings were initiated; he was threatened with termination but eventually let off with a warning.

 In 2019, Muszyński suggested that members of the left-wing Razem party should be thrown from helicopters as was done to leftists in Chile by the Pinochet dictatorship.
 Covering the incident, OKO.press noted that Muszyński had a long record of indulging in ultra-nationalist politics and whitewashing dictators.

 Honors

-He was awarded with the Gold Cross of Merit in 2016, and the Cross of Freedom and Solidarity in 2019.
+He was awarded with the Gold Cross of Merit in 2016, the Cross of Freedom and Solidarity in 2019 and Gold Medal of Merit for Polish Science in 2023.